 Applying ice or heat to the area may decrease pain and swelling.
 Start with ice, especially soon after the injury.
 If ice is not helpful, try heat.

-Surgery may be used for severe tenosynovitis.
+Surgery may help severe tenosynovitis.
 The surgery will release the tendon and allow it to move freely.

 To prevent tenosynovitis, avoid overuse of your tendons.
 Take the following steps if you have a job or hobby that involves repetitive motions of the hand, wrist, or foot: